tinamayswinkels/sbe/_posts/2017-10-31-the-commons-case-study.md

 An average of 8 stars has been achieved for apartment ratings.

-Finishes are &nbsp;raw and exposed wherever possible to reduce the embodied energy of the building.
+Finishes are  raw and exposed wherever possible to reduce the embodied energy of the building.
 At the same time the use of solid concrete structure and cladding will ensure the building has a long life.
-Sweep fans will be provided throughout. &nbsp;Heating will be provided with low energy hydronic radiant heating panels.
+Sweep fans will be provided throughout.
+Heating will be provided with low energy hydronic radiant heating panels.

-The west fa&ccedil;ade has a second skin of Wonderglas (Ampelite polycarbonate) battened off the exterior wall that is open at the open and bottom.
-This second skin will ‘breathe’ and reduce undesirable afternoon solar gains on the main fa&ccedil;ade from the west
+The west façade has a second skin of Wonderglas (Ampelite polycarbonate) battened off the exterior wall that is open at the open and bottom.
+This second skin will ‘breathe’ and reduce undesirable afternoon solar gains on the main façade from the west

 The project was the winner of the 2014 Houses Awards: Sustainability